 My voluntary work has included working as a gardener Sonairte Eco-Centre, where I learned a lot about nature, nature observation and growing food; I also spent time at the Rediscovery Centre in Ballymun where I helped with documentation and workshops.

 I am interested in finding ways to create sustainable, resilient communities.
-I am involved with Sustainable Skerries, a local community group that administers an organic veg box scheme (CSA); works with the county council to set up a community garden and provides workshops and courses surrounding sustainable living.
+I have been involved with Sustainable Skerries, a local community group that administers an organic veg box scheme (CSA); works with the county council to set up a community garden and provides workshops and courses surrounding sustainable living.

 I blog about a diverse range of topics, from harvesting and preparing foraged plants, my kitchen experiments, fermentations and recipes for homemade laundry liquid. rerootingthefuture.ie/blog

-In my downtime, I can often be found at home, usually knitting, sewing or experimenting with natural dyestuffs, or messing about at the allotment or wandering the hedgerows in search of wild edibles.
+In my downtime, I can often be found at home, usually knitting, sewing or experimenting with natural dyestuffs, or messing about in the allotment or wandering the hedgerows in search of wild edibles.